Architecture is a science of buildings.

 Body construction:

-The body of the lens is manufactured to meet the photographer’s need who used to travel to explore the world.
+The body of the lens is manufactured to meet the photographer’s needs who used to travel to explore the world.

 It’s strong enough to work in any weather condition.

-The powerful optics with a rugged body construction makes a perfect lens.
+The powerful optics with a rugged body construction make a perfect lens.

 Conclusion: